 Historically, the retail industry has tallied its take largely on applications running on Windows.
 Cleveland-based Datavantage Corp., a provider of tools and technology services for retailers, had always fallen in line, running its service offerings and internal IT on Windows.

 Nowadays, however, more and more Java-based retail apps are being deployed on Linux.
 So, when Datavantage had to choose a platform for its new Stored Value gift card transaction-processing solution, Windows wasn't the only option.
-In fact, project manager Ian Amit quickly discovered that Windows was
+In fact, project manager Ian Amit quickly discovered that Windows was the wrong choice.

 Stored Value, launched for the 2003 holiday season, marked a new direction for Datavantage, a subsidiary of Micros Systems Inc. Traditionally, the company has provided solutions for point-of-sale operations, sales and productivity management, loss prevention, sales auditing and customer relationship management.

 "Online transaction processing over the Internet was a new area for us," Amit said.
 It's a new option for retailers, too, he said, being the first true multi-channel, multifunctional transaction-processing platform for gift cards, loyalty programs and other promotional activities.